Yohannes-Degefa-a2sv/Task5-Contact-Form-using-React-and-the-useForm-hook/README.md

 # if everything is valid, you will see no error message and you can submit successfully
 ![Screenshot from 2024-08-11 12-29-54](https://github.com/user-attachments/assets/e4d56302-feaf-46b2-b65a-59360a893d89)

+To run this code on your local machine
+Step1: Clone this repository

+Step2: run 'npm install' or 'npm i' in the directory where you cloned this repo

+Step3: run 'npm start'